Predicting Covid-19 EMS Incidents from Daily Hospitalization Trends: Results

-Two critical dates marked the impact of Covid-19 on EMS calls (figure \ref{fig: ts overall}, table \ref{table: Comparison Non-Pandemic}).
-The first date was March 17th, around the time of the Europe travel ban.
-The average daily number of Non-Pandemic EMS incidents dropped significantly, from 225.69 to 155.84.
+Via change point detection in mean and variance of the temporal distribution of non-pandemic EMS calls, with binary segmentation method and BIC penalty, we found two critical dates marking the impact of Covid-19 on non-pandemic EMS calls (shown as purple vertical lines in Figure \ref{fig: ts overall}).
+The first date was March 17th, around the time of the Austin shelter-in-place order.
+The average daily number of non-pandemic EMS incidents dropped significantly, from 225.69 in period one to 155.84 in period two.

-The second critical date was May 13th, or the beginning of summer, by which the daily number of EMS calls climbed back to a new plateau, which is about 75\% of that before March 17th (169.53 versus 225.69).
+The second critical date was May 13th, or the beginning of summer, by which the daily number of EMS calls climbed back to a new plateau, which is about 75\% of that before March 17th (169.53 in period three versus 225.69 in period one).
 In sum, the total number of non-pandemic EMS calls decreased during Covid-19 times.

-Noticeably, despite the disruption of Covid-19, non-pandemic defunct calls, including refusal, cancellation, false alarm, and missing patients, constantly compromise the optimal EMS performance (figure \ref{fig: ts overall}, table \ref{table: Comparison Non-Pandemic}).
-The proportion of defunct calls rose from 35\% of the overall number of non-pandemic EMS calls in pre-Covid-19 time to 39\% since summer 2020.
+Noticeably, despite the disruption of Covid-19, non-pandemic defunct calls did not witness the same level of decrease in daily frequency (shown by the orange line in Figure \ref{fig: ts overall}).
+Nevertheless, the proportion of defunct calls rose from 35\% of the overall number of non-pandemic EMS calls in period one to 39\% in period three.
+For a complete comparison of the number of non-pandemic EMS incidents per day among periods one, two, and three, see Table \ref{table: Comparison Non-Pandemic}.

-As for pandemic-related incidents (figure \ref{fig: ts overall}), the red line shows pandemic EMS calls disposed to hospitals, and the brown line shows Pandemic related defunct calls.
-Note that pandemic EMS calls are closely correlated with Travis County's daily new hospitalization numbers of Covid-19 cases, shown by the green line.
-Our time-series model in the next section found that this hospitalization rate alone is a powerful factor in predicting pandemic EMS calls.
+As for pandemic-related incidents, the red line represents pandemic EMS calls disposed to hospitals, and the brown line represents pandemic related defunct calls in Figure \ref{fig: ts overall}.
+Note that pandemic EMS calls are closely correlated with the daily frequency of the newly admitted Covid-19 patients to hospitals in the Austin-Round Rock metropolitan statistical area, shown by the green line.
+Our time-series model in the next subsection found that this hospitalization trend alone is a powerful predictor for pandemic EMS calls.

-To further investigate the lasting impact of the outbreak of Covid-19, we separated the timeline into three periods: period 1, from January 1st, 2019 to March 17th, 2020 with $n = 442$ represents the pre-pandemic norm; period 2, from March 18th to May 12th in 2020, represents the sudden outbreak; and period 3, after May 13th in 2020, represents the new normal.